-Top Philippine universities in world university rankings 2022 by Times Higher Education (THE) fell behind, results released today, Sept.
-2, 2021, on its website.
-According to THE World University Rankings, “Universities that have published medical sciences research relating to Covid-19 have seen a significant boost in their citation impact,” but unsure if the COVID-19 pandemic will “reshape or entrench existing hierarchies in global higher education,” it furthers.
+THE World University Rankings said, “Universities that have published medical sciences research relating to Covid-19 have seen a significant boost in their citation impact,” but unsure if the COVID-19 pandemic would “reshape or entrench existing hierarchies in global higher education,” it furthers.

-China’s Peking University and Tsinghua University are equally in the 16th rank.
-Tsinghua was ranked 1st in Asia University Rankings 2021 and Peking University in the 2nd rank.
+While both China’s Peking University and Tsinghua University are equally in the 16th rank, the latter (Tsinghua) was ranked 1st in Asia University Rankings 2021 and the former (Peking University) in the 2nd rank.

 The top 10 universities in world university rankings 2022 are mostly from the US with California Institute of Technology in the second spot.
 UK’s University of Oxford, on the other hand, remains in the number one spot.

 |1||1||University of Oxford||UK|

 The Times Higher Education World University Rankings 2022 is the largest and most diverse university rankings so far.
 It includes 1,600 universities in over 99 countries and territories.
 RQJ

 Regel Javines, at present, is working on his M.A. in Philosophy at the University of San Carlos attempting to understand life and existence through the lens of gnostic spirituality and ontological mathematics.
 He has been writing since 2011 publishing news, commentary, and opinion about politics, law, and various pressing social issues of interest.
 More >>